Old-age pensions in the new scheme

 Voluntary funded pension scheme

-• Occupational Pension Schemes (pracownicze programy emerytalne, PPEs),
+- Occupational Pension Schemes (Pracownicze Programy Emerytalne, PPEs),

-• Individual Pension Accounts (indywidualne konta emerytalne, IKEs),
+- Individual Pension Accounts (Indywidualne Konta Emerytalne, IKEs),

-• Individual Pension Security Accounts (indywidualne konta zabezpieczenia emerytalnego, IKZEs),
+- Individual Pension Security Accounts (Indywidualne Konta Zabezpieczenia Emerytalnego, IKZEs),

 Occupational Pension Schemes (Pracownicze Programy Emerytalne, PPEs)

 Occupational Pension Schemes (PPEs) are a voluntary group form of assets’ accumulation for pension purposes organised by the employer with the participation of employees.
 The basic contribution is financed by the employer, while the employee may declare an additional contribution, deducted from the salary.
-The funds are transferred by a financial institution chosen by the employer and the employees during the organisation phase of the programme.
+The funds are transferred by a financial institution chosen by the employer and the employees during the organisation phase of the scheme.
 This institution manages the funds paid.

 The funds accumulated on the employee’s account may be withdrawn, transferred to another PPE or IKE, or paid back.
 The withdrawal of accumulated savings may take place:

-• at the request of the eligible person in the event of the employee’s death.
+- at the request of the eligible person in the event of the employee’s death.

-Source of data: Urząd Komisji Nadzoru Finansowego (The Polish Financial Supervision Authority), Informacja o stanie rynku emerytalnego w Polsce na koniec 2021 r.
-(Information on the state of the pension market in Poland at the end of 2021).
+Source of data: Urząd Komisji Nadzoru Finansowego (The Polish Financial Supervision Authority), Informacja o stanie rynku emerytalnego w Polsce na koniec 2023 r.
+(Information on the state of the pension market in Poland at the end of 2023).

 Individual Pension Account (Indywidualne Konto Emerytalne, IKE)

-At the end of 2021, Individual Pension Accounts were maintained by:
+At the end of 2023, Individual Pension Accounts were maintained by:

-• 15 insurance companies,
+- 14 insurance companies,

-• 24 investment fund companies,
+- 22 investment fund companies,

-• 7 brokerage houses,
+- 9 brokerage houses,

-• 15 commercial banks,
+- 14 commercial banks,

-• 5 general pension societies.
+- 4 general pension societies.

-A total of 66 financial institutions included them in their offer.
+A total of 63 financial institutions included them in their offer.

 The contribution to IKE is taxed and the tax is levied on the income from which the IKE contribution is paid.
 A person who saves in IKE is exempt from capital gains tax.

 There is an annual limit for contributions paid to IKE.
 It is an equivalent of 3 times the amount of the projected average monthly wage/salary in the national economy for a given year, specified in the Budget Law or the Provisional Budget Law.
-In 2021, this limit was PLN 15,777, and in 2022 – PLN 17,766.
+In 2023, this limit was PLN 20,805, and in 2024 – PLN 23,472.

 The withdrawal of IKE funds is tax-free.
 In order to withdraw funds from IKE, one has to be 60 years old or obtain old-age pension rights and be 55 years old.

-Source of data: Urząd Komisji Nadzoru Finansowego (The Polish Financial Supervision Authority), Informacja o stanie rynku emerytalnego w Polsce na koniec 2021 r.
-(Information on the state of the pension market in Poland at the end of 2021).
+Source of data: Urząd Komisji Nadzoru Finansowego (The Polish Financial Supervision Authority), Informacja o stanie rynku emerytalnego w Polsce na koniec 2023 r.
+(Information on the state of the pension market in Poland at the end of 2023).

 Individual Pension Security Account (Indywidualne Konto Zabezpieczenia Emerytalnego, IKZE)

-At the end of 2021, Individual Pension Security Accounts were maintained by:
+At the end of 2023, Individual Pension Security Accounts were maintained by:

-• 9 insurance companies,
+- 9 insurance companies,

-• 21 investment fund companies,
+- 21 investment fund companies,

-• 6 brokerage houses,
+- 9 brokerage houses,

-• 3 banks,
+- 3 banks,

-• 7 general pension societies.
+- 6 general pension societies.

-A total of 46 financial institutions included them in their offer.
+A total of 48 financial institutions included them in their offer.

-At the end of 2021, IKZE was held by 457 thousand people.
-The total value of IKZE accounts amounted to PLN 5.9 billion.
+At the end of 2023, IKZE was held by 514.7 thousand people.
+The total value of IKZE accounts amounted to PLN 9.2 billion.

 There is an annual limit for contributions paid to IKZE, which is an equivalent of 1.2 times the amount of the projected average monthly wage/salary in the national economy for a given year, specified in the Budget Law or the Provisional Budget Law.
-In 2021, this limit was PLN 6,310.80, and in 2022 – PLN 7,106.40.
+In 2023, this limit was PLN 8,322, and in 2024 – PLN 9,388.80.

-Source of data: Urząd Komisji Nadzoru Finansowego (The Polish Financial Supervision Authority), Informacja o stanie rynku emerytalnego w Polsce na koniec 2021 r.
-(Information on the state of the pension market in Poland at the end of 2021).
+Source of data: Urząd Komisji Nadzoru Finansowego (The Polish Financial Supervision Authority), Informacja o stanie rynku emerytalnego w Polsce na koniec 2023 r.
+(Information on the state of the pension market in Poland at the end of 2023).

 Employee Capital Plans (Pracownicze Programy Kapitałowe, PPKs)

 The Employee Capital Plans are regulated by the Act of 4 October 2018 on employee capital plans.
 From 1 January 2021, PPKs automatically cover all employees between 18 and 54 years of age, for whom the employer pays pension contributions.
-The plan does not cover self-employed persons, uniformed services employees and farmers.
+The programme does not cover self-employed persons, uniformed services employees and farmers.
+Employees between 55 and 69 years of age may participate in the PPKs on the basis of a declaration of intent.

 The Employee Capital Plans constitute a compulsory package of employee benefits.
 The employer is obliged to select an institution running a PPK and to create a PPK for its employees.